tripl-ai/arc/README.md

 This is an example of a fairly standard pipeline:

 1. First load a set of CSV files from an input directory.
-Separator is a comma and the file does not have a header.
+Separator is a comma and the file has a header.

 2. Convert the data to the correct datatypes using metadata defined in a separate JSON.

 3. Execute a SQL statement that will perform custom validation to ensure the data conversion in the previous step resulted in an acceptable data conversion error rate.

-4. Calculate some aggregates using a SQL Transformation substituting the `${year}` variable with the value `2016`.
+If not successful the job will terminate.

-5. Write out the aggreate resultset to a Parquet target.
+4. Write out the aggreate resultset to a Parquet target.

 ```json
 {